piaere/final-project-aegis/README.md

 3. Publish - Where the user can write, save, edit and publish their article
 4. Article - Where an article is fully displayed, with a tipping functionality

-Update : Journal now has a search bar
+Update : Journal now has a search bar!